jayesh15111988/WeatherService/README.md

 ## Source code
 The source code of this framework is publicly available on GitHub at [git@github.com:jayesh15111988/WeatherService.git](https://github.com/jayesh15111988/WeatherService)

-### Entry point

 ### Extensibility
 Framework also supports future extensibility through the following additions
 1. Use of `APIRoute` enum
    Use of this enum allows developers to add new endpoint easily

-2. Use of protocol based approach for network requests I am using protocol that network service conforms to.
+2. Use of protocol-based approach for network requests I am using protocol that network service conforms to.
 Due to protocol usage, it's possible to replace the actual network service implementation by the mock class for testing purpose